 This dockerfile does a number of things like installs Java and the OpenSSH-Server aptitude packages but also set the root password.
 Ideally, you could implement a secret here.

 We will need to run the following docker command to build the image.

-docker image build -t docker-agent .
+docker image build --no-cache -t docker-agent .

 We can also test the image after a successful build by running the following command;

 Finally, do a quick test to see if you can ssh into the container now using root as your username and the password you set.

 ssh root@localhost -p 43498